-LOS BAÑOS, LAGUNA, Philippines – In its continuous commitment to promote inclusivity and sustainability in the agricultural value chain development, the Southeast Asian Regional Center for Graduate Study and Research in Agriculture (SEARCA) conducted the 2nd Value Chain Development (VCD) Course on 22-26 April 2019 at the SEARCA Headquarters, here.
+To continually promote inclusivity and sustainability in the agricultural value chain development, the Southeast Asian Regional Center for Graduate Study and Research in Agriculture (SEARCA) offered its Value Chain Development Course for the second time last April 22-26.

-On its second year, the SEARCA-pioneered VCD course aimed to look through the agricultural value chain lens in order to analyze and design interventions to promote value addition for various value chain players, especially the marginalized actors in the process.
+In its second offering, the course looked through the agricultural value chain lens to analyze and design interventions to promote value addition for various players, especially the marginalized actors in the process, but this time integrating the gender element.

-For this year, the 2nd VCD course introduced a more well-balanced facet of inclusivity by including the gender lens through a lecture-discussion on gender mainstreaming in agricultural value chains and integration of the gender element in the workshop discussions and outputs throughout the course.
+A more well-balanced facet of inclusivity was introduced through a session on gender mainstreaming in agricultural value chains and integrating gender in workshop discussions and outputs throughout the course.

-"The challenge therefore is for various institutions and stakeholders, especially smallholder farmers and small-scale rural entrepreneurs, to step up to the plate and maximize the benefits of borderless trade," Chancellor Sanchez, highlighted.
+"The challenge therefore is for various institutions and stakeholders, especially smallholder farmers and small-scale rural entrepreneurs, to step up to the plate and maximize the benefits of borderless trade," Sanchez said.

-UPLB College of Public Affairs and Development (CPAf) Professor Wilfredo Carada, joined by Dr. Aileen V. Lapitan and Professor Rhea Ledesma-Gumasing of CPAf's Institute for Governance and Rural Development (IGRD), served as resource persons and training facilitators for the entirety of the five-day training-workshop.
+UPLB College of Public Affairs and Development (CPAf) professors served as resource persons and training facilitators of the training-workshop.

-On the first day of the course, Professor Wilfredo Carada introduced the overview and objectives of the VCD course, as he stressed the imperative of developing an inclusive value chain development to steer increased vibrancy and productivity for the overall improvement of the agriculture and rural sector in ASEAN countries.
+At the outset of the course, UPLB CPAf professor Wilfredo Carada stressed the imperative of developing an inclusive value chain to steer increased vibrancy and productivity for the overall improvement of the agriculture and rural sector in ASEAN countries.

-On the same note, NEXUS Agribusiness Solutions Managing Director Dr. Nerlita M. Manalili discussed the inclusivity and sustainability challenges in the Southeast Asia agriculture and rural sector.
-She emphasized the need to focus on inclusive agriculture and agribusiness development, and how the elements of inclusiveness and sustainability should work together in the value chain process.
-Dr. Manalili pointed out that greater capacities for the farmers should always be accompanied with increased market access and opportunities for sustainable growth and food security down to the household level.
+In the same vein, NEXUS Agribusiness Solutions Managing Director Nerlita M. Manalili, one of the course lecturers, pointed out that greater capacities for the farmers should always be accompanied with increased market access and opportunities for sustainable growth and food security down to the household level.